kubevirt/community/design-proposals/network-vhostuser-binding-plugin/network-vhostuser-binding-plugin.md

 - check the VM is running

 # Implementation Phases
-1. First implementation done
+1. First implementation of the `network-vhostuser-binding` done
-2. Iterate on design issues regarding socket sharing
+2. Implement vhostuser device plugin
 3. Upstream `network-vhostuser-binding`